mumoshu/node-detacher/README.md

 **IAM Permissions**:

-`node-detacher` need access to certain resources and actions.
+When running on AWS and you want ELB integration to work,`node-detacher` needs access to certain resources and actions.

 Please provide the following policy document the IAM user or role used by the pods running `node-detacher`: